 No Win, No Fee Factory Accident Compensation Claims

-By Martin James.
-Last Updated 10th February 2021.
+By Mark Ainsdale.
+Last Updated 20th April 2021.
 In this comprehensive guide, we are going to take a look at factory accident claims in greater length.
-In doing so, we are going to provide free legal advice and discuss the claims process in detail.
+In doing so, we are going to provide free legal advice and discuss the claims process for factory workers in detail.

 Working in an industrial, manufacturing or another type of factory environment can be stressful and at times, even dangerous if the correct safety procedures and equipment are not in place.
-If you have been injured as a result of a factory accident and need to claim compensation, the team at Accident Claims UK can provide you with highly rated and experienced workplace accident solicitors who can handle your claim.
+If you have been injured as a result of a factory accident and need to claim compensation due to your employers failing in their duty of care towards you, the team at Accident Claims UK can provide you with highly rated and experienced workplace accident solicitors who can handle your claim.

 No matter whether you are a full-time, or part-time employee, contractor, or simply someone visiting a factory, you are entitled to be kept safe and free from injury.
 In the UK, the law expects and requires that all employers meet specific standards with regards to the health and safety of their employees and anyone else on their property.
 If your employer is in the manufacturing or industrial sectors, there may be additional regulations and procedures that need to be followed to keep people safe.
 If these have been breached, you could be entitled to make an industrial accident claim for any injuries caused.
 You can find out more about health and safety in the UK’s manufacturing sector in this guide from the Health and Safety Executive.